How long does it take to receive a pair of shoes?

 The time taken will vary according to the amount of work in progress.
-To receive your first pair of shoes would generally take about 7 to 8 months, possibly longer depending on how much work your last maker has on.
+To receive your first pair of shoes would generally take approximately 7 to 8 months, possibly longer depending on style and how much work your last maker has on.
 The last is the wooden mould we make your shoe around.
-Once we have made your lasts subsequent pairs would take around 3 to 4 months.
+Once we have made your lasts subsequent pairs would take around 4 to 5 months.
 Whenever possible if you require your shoes by a particular date we shall do our best to make them.

 We don’t normally make a trial pair.
 We make the shoes to completion and then ask you to try them.
 With your first pair we may need to make some adjustments.
 If you are having trees made we would normally keep the shoes after you have tried them to make the trees fit precisely into the shoes.